Space selfie

-Buzz Aldrin took the first EVA "selfie" in 1966.
+Buzz Aldrin took the first EVA "selfie" in 1966 during the Gemini 12 mission.

 A space selfie is a selfie (self-portrait photograph typically posted on social media sites) that is taken in outer space.
 This include selfies taken by astronauts (also known as astronaut selfies), machines (also known as space robot selfies and rover selfies) and by indirect methods.

 Astronauts

 Japan Aerospace Exploration Agency astronaut Akihiko Hoshide took a space selfie in September 2012.

 The first known space selfie (during an EVA - an earlier shot inside the capsule was taken on Gemini 10 by Michael Collins) was taken by Buzz Aldrin during the Gemini 12 mission.

 The extra-vehicular activity (EVA) equipment used by astronauts during spacewalks contains a specially designed camera for photography in outer space.
 The main purpose of the EVA camera is to take pictures of the subjects related to the missions.

 There have been many space selfies, some of which use the visor of another astronaut's helmet as the mirror.
 Early space selfies after the word "selfie" was first used in 2002 without assistance from another astronaut included Donald Pettit and Stephen Robinson.
 Pettit took one during the Expedition 6 in January 2003.
 Robinson took his during the repair of the Space Shuttle Discovery on August 3, 2005, as part of the STS-114 mission.

 Another notable space selfie was taken by Japanese astronaut Akihiko Hoshide during the six-hour, 28-minute spacewalk on September 5, 2012.
 Hoshide's photo became a viral phenomenon after Commander Chris Hadfield uploaded the photo to his Twitter account on September 30, 2013.
 Coincidentally, Oxford University Press, the publisher of the Oxford English Dictionary, announced in November 2013 that "selfie" was the word of the year for 2013.
 The picture topped many selfie lists of the year.
 Another space selfie of Hoshide also showed up on Instagram and appeared on a list of top selfies of 2013.